 The VAT deferral period covered accounting periods for February, March, April & May 2020.
 However, May was for payment on account customers and certain non-standard tax periods only, in addition to the previous months.

-If you have noticed an error on a VAT return which relates to a period covered by the scheme, you should Fill in form VAT652 and send it to the VAT Error Correction Team.
+If you have noticed an error on a VAT return that relates to a period covered by the scheme, you should Fill in form VAT652 and send it to the VAT Error Correction Team.

 What can I do if I still can't pay?